shashvat24223/iitm-bs-c-programming-lab/p1-bit-manipulation/README.md

 **Tasks**

 1. Toggle the lights of every $k$th room of the building from the left.
-2. Turn on the lights of the given set of rooms.
+2. Toggle the lights in the even room numbers.
-3. Turn off the lights of the given set of rooms.
+3. Turn on the lights of the given set of rooms.
-4. Toggle the lights in the even room numbers.
+4. Turn off the lights of the given set of rooms.
-5. Find the number of lights are on at the end of the process.
+5. Find the number of lights are ON at the end of the process.

 **Input Format**